cheryli/Readings/docs/Early_Autumn.md

 He held out his hand.
 "Good-bye."

 "When..." she wanted to say, but the bus was ready to pull off.
-The lights on the avenue blurred.
+The lights on the avenue blurred,twinkled, blurred.
 And she was afraid to open her mouth as she entered the bus.
 Afraid it would be impossible to utter a word.

 Suddenly she shrieked very loudly, “Good-bye!”
 But the bus door had closed.